 How Low Can MAKO Surgical Go?

-Shares of MAKO Surgical (NAS: MAKO) hit a 52-week low on Wednesday.
+Shares of MAKO Surgical (NAS: MAKO) hit a 52-week low yesterday.
 Let's look at how it got here and see whether dark clouds lie ahead.

 How it got here

 There's exactly one reason MAKO is where it's at right now: one disappointing earnings release.
 Just one.
 The company reported first-quarter figures last week and missed expectations on revenue as RIO systems sales fell short.
 The company sold only six systems, which caused management to tone down its full-year forecast on how many it expected to sell.

 On the bright side, its procedure guidance remained unchanged and MAKO still expects between 11,000 and 13,000 revenue-generating MAKOplasty procedures to be performed this year.
 Shares had touched an all-time high of $45.15 just six weeks ago, meaning that yesterday's 52-week low of $21.18 represents a gut-wrenching 53% decline.

 That puts shares lower than they were a year ago.
 Yet trailing-12-month sales are up 82% from a year ago, and the commercial installed base of RIO systems has grown by almost 60%.
 TTM MAKOplasty procedures performed are also up 95%, although, on the flip side, the company's TTM net loss has narrowed by only 4%.

 MAKO's actual business -- you know, that thing that investors should care about -- continues to grow.
 There's no doubt the quarter was a disappointment, but this sell-off is simply overdone.

 How it stacks up

 Let's see how MAKO stacks up with some of its medical-device rivals and peers.

 Let's add some more fundamental metrics for deeper insight.